 With regard to performance, it can easily be seen that group buffer pools are subject to similar criteria than the members' buffer pools: They prefetch data from disks in advance, cache it for use by the members' buffer pools, and cast out data to disks asynchronously.
 The important point is that the activity in group buffer pools is the cumulative activity of the members' buffer pools.
 Therefore, it is even more essential to frequently monitor and tune the performance of group buffer pools to maintain a high data throughput.

-Related reading: For a detailed introduction to DB2 data sharing and group buffer pools, see IBM DB2 Universal Database for z/OS: Data Sharing: Planning and Administration.
+Related reading: For a detailed introduction to DB2 data sharing and group buffer pools, see DB2 9 Data Sharing: Planning and Administration.

 How Buffer Pool Analyzer supports performance analyses